kyawkyaw/simpleCoreCLRHost/README.md

   and was done with big help from [**@janvorli**](https://github.com/janvorli), who patiently answered my questions.

 ## Prerequisites
+  First, You need GCC 5.3+ or any other compiler that already supports C++ Filesystem TS.

   You need to have ICU 52 library in your linker path.
 If your Linux distribution have ICU 55 ( like Arch ), you can rebuild System.Globalization.Native.so  by yourself, or copy ICU 52 files from another distribution repository.

   You also need DNX SDK ( coreclr+corefx )
   ( [Linux](https://github.com/dotnet/coreclr/blob/master/Documentation/install/get-dotnetcore-dnx-linux.md), [OS X](https://github.com/dotnet/coreclr/blob/master/Documentation/install/get-dotnetcore-dnx-osx.md) )
-  and compiler with c++11 support.
-You will also need *Mono* to build example.
+  and *Mono* to build and run example.

 ## Compilation
-  Just link with dl, and remember to set c++11 flag.
-  ( because coreCLR is not compatible with libc++ )
+  Just link with dl, and remember to set c++11 and libstdc++fs flags ( because coreCLR is not compatible with libc++ )

-    clang++ -Wall -Wextra -Werror -ldl simpleCoreCLRHost.cpp -o SCCH You can use other name that *SCCH* for output, this is just for example.
+    g++ -std=c++11 -Wall -Wextra -Werror simpleCoreCLRHost.cpp -o SCCH -ldl -lstdc++fs You can use other name that *SCCH* for output, this is just for example.

 ## Usage